germanfica/keycloak-angular-spring/README.md

-# Angular 13 + Spring Boot 2.6.2 + Keycloak authentication
+# Angular 13 + Spring Boot 2.6.2 + OAuth 2.0 Keycloak authentication

 This repository provides an angular and maven project for managing a foo’s information.